avmera/hallucination-detection/SOLUTION.md

 ---

-### 3.3 First-Token vs. Last-Token Representation
+### 3.7 First-Token vs. Last-Token Representation

 **Idea:**

-I tried extracting features from the very first generated token, which can be interpreted as an early “decision” token.
+I tried extracting features from the very first generated token, which can be interpreted as an early "decision" token.

 **Why discarded:**